ahnafshahriyarchow/analyzing-impact-of-delays-on-TTC-bus-network/README.md

 The dataset and source codes for this project is shared in three different folders.

-**(i) data cleaning python files:** This folder contains the python code used for data cleaning and data statistics.
+**(i) data cleaning python files:** This folder contains the Python code used for data cleaning and data statistics.

 **(ii) dataset:** This folder contains the original and the preprocessed dataset used to generate insights.

-**(iii) visualization python files:** This folder contains all the python codes for different visualizations used for this project.
+**(iii) visualization python files:** This folder contains all the Python codes for different visualizations used for this project.